wuzhengy/TAU/Company/Intro and Address.md

-TAU Cambridge(UK) is building an android app, “TAU Coins Community”, enabling phones to form up server-less independent blockchains for coins circulation and peers messaging, so that individuals can operate payment and finance business within community.
+TAU Cambridge(UK) is building an android app, “TAU Coins Community".
+It enables phones to form up independent blockchains for coins circulation and peers messaging without server, so that individuals can operate payment and finance business in a community.

-We develop our technology using Java Android and C++ with 100% source open.
+In the core, we develop a server-less communication protocol with Java and C++ source open.
 The only cost for user is the data transmission.
-We pay particular attention to save data consumption and tailor it to be useful in slow and expensive data region such as Africa and ASEAN.
+We pay particular attention to save data consumption and tailor it to be useful in expensive data region such as Africa and ASEAN.

 Company Address:
 The Bradfield Centre, UNIT 184, Cambridge Science Park, CB4 0GA